publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schV/m__us_usc_t49_s30182.md

             (B) sell or otherwise dispose of test motor vehicles and motor vehicle equipment and use the resulting proceeds to carry out this chapter;

-        (4) award grants to States and local governments, interstate authorities, and nonprofit institutions; and
+        (4) award grants to States and local governments, interstate authorities, and nonprofit institutions;

-        (5) enter into cooperative agreements, collaborative research, or contracts with Federal agencies, interstate authorities, State and local governments, other public entities, private organizations and persons, nonprofit institutions, colleges and universities, consumer advocacy groups, corporations, partnerships, sole proprietorships, trade associations, Federal laboratories (including government-owned, government-operated laboratories and government-owned, contractor-operated laboratories), and research organizations.
+        (5) enter into cooperative agreements, collaborative research, or contracts with Federal agencies, interstate authorities, State and local governments, other public entities, private organizations and persons, nonprofit institutions, colleges and universities, consumer advocacy groups, corporations, partnerships, sole proprietorships, trade associations, Federal laboratories (including government-owned, government-operated laboratories and government-owned, contractor-operated laboratories), and research organizations; and

+        (6) in coordination with Department  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should be preceded by “the”. </sup></sup>  of State, enter into cooperative agreements and collaborative research and development agreements with foreign governments.

     (c)  __Use of Public Agencies__  __.—__